May 7, 2015

 Before companies begin to utilize a hybrid WAN infrastructure they should perform an analysis to determine what the most critical applications are on their enterprise WAN.
 For this example let’s take a look at a sample branch WAN infrastructure and see what our key applications are.

 After performing our initial assessment we get a better idea of the type of applications our users are using, and what is immediately clear is that many of these applications are either already running across the Internet and/or don’t benefit from MPLS.
-For example, Email, SharePoint, Oracle, HTTP, HTTP/S, CIFS/SMB and ERP applications work perfectly fine across an Internet link, and in fact as more users shift to service such as Office365 and Salesforce.com more of these services will be located off premise and accessed solely through an Internet connection.
-Many of these applications were designed to work across less than perfect connections, and can function well across an Internet VPN.
+For example, Email, SharePoint, Oracle, HTTP, HTTP/S, CIFS/SMB and ERP applications work perfectly fine across an Internet link, and in fact, as more users shift to services such as Office365 and Salesforce.com more of these services will be located off-premise and accessed solely through an Internet connection.
+Many of these applications were designed to work across less than perfect connections and can function well across an Internet VPN.
 MPLS adds very little value to any of these services.

 In our example above only 30% of the applications our sample customer ran could benefit from an MPLS network, the other 70% work perfectly well across an Internet link, and these ratios are rapidly shifting towards more traffic running over the Internet.
 The move to SaaS and the advent of SD-WAN are forever changing the enterprise WAN landscape, it’s only a matter of time before more businesses make their own calculations and come to this realization.